Get insider access

 Treble Amount

-The Beyerdynamic DT 770 PRO have a very neutral sound profile, which results in an accurate reproduction of vocals and lead instruments.
-They also benefit from a well-balanced, though not over-emphasized, bass response.
+The Beyerdynamic DT 770 PRO have a neutral sound profile, which results in an accurate reproduction of vocals and lead instruments.
 Their sound is also suitable for a variety of audio content.
 However, like many headphones this manufacturer offers, the sibilants are a bit bright and piercing.
+They also lack some thump and rumble in their bass.

 It's worth noting, however, that Beyerdynamic currently produces three variants of this model: 32-, 80- and 250-ohm variants.
 We tested the 250-ohm version, which is most suitable for professional end applications, where the drivers benefit from additional amplification.
 We tried using these headphones on an Android phone instead of through our usual headphone amp and noticed that they lacked a lot of bass.
 Beyerdynamic advertises the 80-ohm version as a universal studio use headphone, and the 32-ohm version is aimed at more mobile applications.
 While we haven't tested these variants, users who primarily listen to audio through a smartphone or laptop might find their music sounds better (and louder) with the 32-ohm version.